yeatmanlab/roar-docs/docs/cloud-functions/gse-roar-admin/README.md

 # Admin Database

+ROAR maintains two separate Firestore databases.
+The "admin" Firestore contains personally identifiable information (PII), whereas the "assessment" Firestore contains deidentified assessment data.
+User data in the two databases are linked to by a shared ROAR unique identifier (UID).

-`gse-roar-admin` is a Firebase Cloud Functions project that provides backend functionality for the administrative side of the ROAR platform.
+In the context of ROAR's Firebase cloud functions, `gse-roar-admin` is a project that provides backend functionality for the administrative side of the ROAR platform.
 This project is responsible for managing user roles, permissions, and data synchronization between different Firestore collections.
-The functions in this project handle various administrative tasks, such as creating new user accounts, updating user roles, and synchronizing data across different Firestore databases.
+The functions in this project handle various administrative tasks, such as creating new user accounts, updating user roles, and synchronizing data across different Firestore collections and databases.

+Most of the ROAR Firebase cloud functions are housed in the project and these functions in this project may also access the "assessment" Firestore.
+When choosing the project in which to write new cloud functions, developers should default to the `gse-roar-admin` project and choose the `gse-roar-assessment` project only when necessary, for example, to use Firestore triggers on data that is stored in the assessment Firestore.